pcboy/pixmory/README.md

     $> bundle exec ruby translate.rb --wordfile sample_words --from-lang en --to-lang ko -o translated_words.korean

+Be careful, the language format is ISO-639-1, so the first *two* letters of the language should be used.

 After a few minutes, each word is translated and the sample\_words.korean looks like that:

     to work, 일하다